michaelroth1/Examples.Geometry/SOLID.md

 **Violation:**
 Replacement of a child class breaks the expectations/assumptions of its parent class.

+**Solution:**
+A child class has to meet all contracts set by the base class.

 ## Interface Segregation Principle
 Interfaces should not force classes to